Browse our full suite of resources on early childhood development.

-How do you choose which gifts are right for your child?
-This article offers some ideas for choosing toys that will grow with your child, challenge her, and nurture her thinking, physical, language, and social-emotional skills.
+How do you choose which gifts are right for young children?
+This article offers some ideas for choosing toys that will grow with them, challenge them, and nurture their thinking, physical, language, and social-emotional skills.

 Toddlers are little explorers who learn by doing.
-Play gives your child a great opportunity to develop and practice new skills at her own pace by following her unique interests.
-The toys and playthings your child has available to her can shape her development in important ways.
+Play gives children great opportunities to develop and practice new skills at their own pace by following their unique interests.
+The toys and playthings children have available can shape their development in important ways.

 While it may seem like choosing toys for toddlers should be easy, as you walk into a toy store today, the only thing that’s easy is feeling overwhelmed.
 There is a huge array of toys that have been developed for the toddler market.
-How do you choose which are right for your child?
+How do you choose which are right for young children?
 How can you tell which are high quality and which will last?
 Which will engage your child’s interest for more than a few days or weeks?
-Below are some ideas for choosing toys that will grow with your child, challenge her, and nurture her overall development (her thinking, physical, language and social-emotional skills).
+Below are some ideas for choosing toys that will grow with your child, challenge them, and nurture their overall development (their thinking, physical, language and social-emotional skills).

 Guidelines for Choosing Toys for Toddlers